Payments & Technology

 Ready to ditch the hardware?

-CoreMobile turns your phone into a tap-to-pay terminal. $15/month.
+CoreMobile turns your phone into a tap-to-pay terminal. $15/month per 5-user block.
 No hardware.
 No contracts.
 Works on iPhone and Android.

 No contracts.
 No setup fees.
 Cancel anytime.